 (That cutie is Jude, my friend Brittany's son, sporting the monkey on his back.)

 More pictures to come of our great jam adventure!

-- cook the rice. i made brown basmati, it's our fave, but you can use white or whatever rice you have on hand.
+- Cook the rice.
+I made brown Basmati.
+It's our fave, but you can use white rice or whatever rice you have on hand.

-- in a separate pan, cut up and sautee one white onion until it is translucent and the raw is cooked out. at that point, add a dash (or 2-3) of Tabasco
+- In a separate pan, sautee one white onion until it is translucent and the raw is cooked out. at that point, add a dash (or 2-3) of Tabasco

-- add in 4 cloves of garlic pressed and about a 1 inch piece of fresh ginger grated, cook for 2 or so minutes until fragrant.
+- Add 4 cloves of garlic pressed and about a 1 inch piece of fresh ginger grated.
+Cook for 2 or so minutes until fragrant.